Harsh7-code/Alarm-Clock/README.md

 JavaScript
 Screenshot

-### Acknowledgements
+## Acknowledgements
-I would like to thank my friend for their assistance with the JavaScript portion of this project.
+I would like to acknowledge that this project was a collaborative effort.
+While I designed and implemented the HTML and CSS, the JavaScript portion was significantly influenced by the help and guidance from some YouTube tutorials.